-The core tasks of behavioral synthesis are performed, namely scheduling, allocation and binding.
-During these tasks, a finite state machine with data (FSMD) model is typically used to represent the design.
-The behavioral description of the design are now scheduled into actual clock-cycles and represented by separate states.
-Thus, the model itself is now clockcycle accurate and will exhibit the actual timing of the design when simulated.
-However, complex components at the RTL are functional units whose execution time is longer than one clock cycle.
-Specifically, the use of multi-cycle and pipelined units cannot accurately be described.
-The components that have a delay longer than a single clock cycle or are pipelined, pose a real problem as their behavior cannot be expressed in any current hardware description languages (HDL) such as VHDL [6], Verilog [7], and SystemC [5].
-The reason for this problem is simply that there is no construct available in these languages that describes a function being executed over a duration of multiple cycles.
+Next, the core tasks of behavioral synthesis are performed, namely scheduling, allocation and binding.
+During these tasks, a finite state machine with data (FSMD) model is typically used to represent the design, as shown in Figure 1(c).
+The previous superstates are now scheduled into actual clock-cycles and represented by separate states.
+Thus, the model itself is now clock-cycle accurate and will exhibit the actual timing of the design when simulated.
+However, as we will see below, components that have a delay longer than a single clock cycle or are pipelined, pose a real problem as their behavior cannot be expressed in any current hardware description language (HDL) (see Section 1.2).